There are basically two types of loans: federal loans and alternative (or private) loans.

 Federal Parent PLUS Loan

 Alternative loans provide additional funding after you have maximized your federal loan eligibility and are best used as a last resort.
-You can get them from private financial institutions.
+Learn more about alternative loans and compare options from private banks here.